MillionConcepts/quickseries/README.md

     `numpy` arrays.
     * If you want `quickseries()` to actually create an approximation of a simple polynomial, pass `approx_poly=True`.
-      * If `n_terms` >= the order of the input polynomial, the `quickseries()`-generated function will typically be very similar to a simple rewrite of the input polynomial. `n_terms` effectively caps at the order of the input polynomial.
+      * There is generally no good reason to set `order` >= the order of the input polynomial.
+In this case, `quickseries()`-generated function will typically be very similar to, but slightly worse than, a simple rewrite of the input polynomial.
 * At present, `quickseries()` only works on univariate functions that are locally continuous within `bounds`.
 It is also not guaranteed to work well, or at all, on all such functions within all intervals.